Graphical27/FaceCut-HairAdvisor/README.md

 ## Key Features ✨
 - **Real-time facial analysis**: Identify face shapes and features using computer vision.
 - **Personalized hairstyle suggestions**: Get hairstyle recommendations tailored to your face shape.
-- **AI-driven improvements**: The system automatically improves through machine learning as it trains on more data.
+- **AI-driven improvements**: The system automatically improves through machine learning as it train on more data.
 - **Beginner to advanced tutorials**: Step-by-step tutorials and projects ranging from basic facial analysis to advanced hairstyle recommendation systems.

 <br>